rudyoyen/questions/answerstoHTMLQuestions.md

 	Be careful of security cocerns with localStorage and sessionStorage.
 You could log off of a website but still have sensitive info stored in sessionStorage or localStorage.

+What is progressive rendering?

+	The browser should display whatever content it has as soon as possible.

+BD Question - What's the benefit of a CDN (Content Delivery Network)?

+	Performance - Content can be cached or pre-saved on CDN servers closest to the client making the request.
+This can greatly reduce the load time if the origin server is located much farther away (other side of the world) compared to a close CDN server (same city).
+	If the content is not cached, the request can travel a lot faster traversing the network of CDN servers.

+	Availability - Having a distributed network also allows delivery of content on a consistent basis even at peak traffic times.
+Without CDN, all the traffic has to be absorbed by the provider's origin infrastructure.

 Describe the difference between <script>, <script async> and <script defer>.

+	Question answered above regarding script loading.

 Why is it generally a good idea to position CSS <link>s between <head></head> and JS <script>s just before </body>?
 Do you know any exceptions?

-What is progressive rendering?
+	This prevents FOUC (flash of unstyled content).
+By placing link tags in the head it improves page load times and avoids the browser having to repaint the page when later stylesheets are downloaded (which was what causes FOUC).

 Have you used different HTML templating languages before?

-BD Question - How does CSS and JS get loaded?
-What is the priority when the browser encounters each?

-	When the browser encounters a script tag, it stops parsing the HTML and executes the contents of the script first.
-Once finished, it continues parsing the HTML to build the DOM.